foobacca/foobacca-event-notes/apis.rst

 * eg pokemon text - text character name to number, get response
 * web: request -> service -> response
 * webhook: action -> external service -> HTTP POST to your own service
+* webhook example: mandrill receive email on your behalf and hit a URL on your website with JSON representing the received email